Self-Organizing Flows in Social Networks

 \begin{lemma} Consider a strongly connected graph $G$ with $n$ nodes and $m$ arcs (multiple arcs are allowed).
-If $m \ge 2n-1$, then $G$ contains a transitivity arc (i.e. an arc $(s,t)$ such that there exists a directed path from $s$ to $t$). \end{lemma}
+If $m \ge 2n-1$, then $G$ contains a transitivity arc. \end{lemma}

 \begin{proof} We prove the result by induction on $n$.
 The hypothesis is true for $n=1$ (a self-loop on vertex $s$ is a transitivity arc for the empty directed path from $s$ to $s$).
 We denote by $n(G)$ the number of nodes in the graph $G$ and by $m(G)$ the number of edges in the graph $G$.
 Now consider $n>1$ and assume that the property is true for any graph $G'$ with $n(G')<n$.
 Consider a strongly connected graph $G$ with $n$ nodes containing no transitivity arc.
 Since $n\ge 2$, $G$ must contain a circuit, i.e. an oriented cycle, with $k\ge 2$ nodes.
 The only arcs connecting two nodes of the circuit are the circuit arcs (otherwise, we would encounter a transitivity arc).
 Consider the graph $G'$ obtained by contracting the circuit to one node.
 We have $m(G')=m(G)-k$ and $n(G')=n(G)-k+1<n$.
 Note that $G'$ does not contain a transitivity arc either.
 Our induction hypothesis thus implies that $m(G')<2n(G')-1$.
-That is $m(G)-k<2(n-k+1)-1$ or equivalently $m(G)<2n-k+1\le 2n-1$ as $k\ge 2$.The property is thus satisfied for $n$. \end{proof}
+That is $m(G)-k<2(n-k+1)-1$ or equivalently $m(G)<2n-k+1\le 2n-1$ as $k\ge 2$.
+The property is thus satisfied for $n$. \end{proof}